intel/virtual-storage-manager/INSTALL.md

     - Ceph public network: 192.168.124.0/24
     - Ceph cluster network: 192.168.124.0/24

 So all the network just use the same network.
-The configurations in VSM `cluster_manifest` file would then be:
+The configurations in VSM `cluster.manifest` file would then be:

     [management_addr]
     192.168.124.0/24